titus-studios-media/GSG-Universal-Gauge-by-Titus/README.md

 Now you dont need heaps of different E2s!
 This will be updated now and then adding more gauges as I make them.

+**NOTE:** Report bugs via the Issues panel on this repo.
+Thank You.
 <br>
 ### Credits
  * E2 Dev: Titus Studios (haiiiiiii)